Fox Sports Asia: Regions

-It also overseed a version of Star Sports broadcast to mainland China and South Korea, and Star Sports 2 (formerly known as ESPN until 31 December 2014) broadcast to mainland China.
+It also oversaw a version of Star Sports broadcast to mainland China and South Korea, and Star Sports 2 (formerly known as ESPN until 31 December 2014) broadcast to mainland China.

-In South Korea, Fox Sports was partnered with JTBC until 11 March 2020, which operated JTBC3 Fox Sports (now known as JTBC Golf&Sports).
-As ESPN Star Sports, it has previously partnered with MBC (MBC ESPN (now known as MBC Sports+)) from 2001 until July 2010, and SBS (SBS ESPN (now known as SBS Sports)) from Late 2010 until 2014.
+In South Korea, Fox Sports partnered with JTBC until 11 March 2020, which operated JTBC3 Fox Sports (now known as JTBC Golf&Sports).
+As ESPN Star Sports, it had previously partnered with MBC (MBC ESPN, now known as MBC Sports+) from 2001 until July 2010, and SBS (SBS ESPN, now known as SBS Sports) from late 2010 until 2014.

 Final programming

-Broadcast rights for various sports properties contain territorial limitations and in a lot of instances, the rights indicated below may not pertain to all Asian territories in which Fox Sports operated.
+Broadcast rights for various sports properties contain territorial limitations and in many instances, the rights indicated below may not pertain to all Asian territories in which Fox Sports operated.